Practice Based Learning resources

 This guide details the possibilities and benefits of offering PBL in leadership for AHP students.
 It includes key examples that we hope will be helpful in enabling you to host leadership PBL for AHP students, to achieve their learning outcomes and enhance their professional skills and employability.

-A new Technology Enabled Care Services (TECS) toolkit for students, educators and universities has been developed by Health Education England e-Learning for Healthcare (HEE e-LfH) and the University of Winchester.
+The Technology Enabled Care Services (TECS) Toolkit for students, educators and universities across all Allied Health Professions, has been developed by Health Education England e-Learning for Healthcare (HEE e-LfH) and the University of Winchester.
 It offers a framework to prepare, supervise and evaluate students’ practice learning opportunities in a TECS environment.

-The toolkit has been developed in response to the COVID-19 pandemic with students now undertaking some placements online.
-It aims to support creativity and innovation while providing a structure in the way TECS placements are offered to ensure patient safety and appropriate practice learning.
+The Toolkit has been developed in response to the COVID-19 pandemic with students now undertaking some placements online.

 AHP guide to continuing practice learning while self-isolating